 On-Site SEO, sometimes called On-Page, is optimizing the content on the website the user does see.
 The goal of On-Site SEO is to have content that search engines can easily read and understand when they crawl your site.
 Then search engines will make rank your content higher for users who would find it helpful.

 On-Site SEO matters because it provides search engines with the information to crawl and rank your content appropriately.
 This is where you’ll begin to hear people talk about keywords.

 Keywords are search queries people make in Google or Bing.
 By having keywords in your content, The search engines can associate your content to the queries made by searchers.
 So the better your content is, the higher you’ll rank in the search result, and the more traffic you’ll get.

 The best practices for On-Site SEO align with best practices for making good content.
 Therefore, chances are you would naturally make decent On-Site SEO content.

 At the core of all the work you do needs to be great content.
-If you’re producing trash you’ll get ranked like trash.
-Write original content that is exclusive to your website.
+If you’re producing trash, you’ll rank like trash.
+Instead, write original content that is exclusive to your website.
 This is how you provide value.
-And providing value is what search engine promote.
+And providing value is what search engines promote.
 Make sure the content is useful and would answer a question for which a person is searching.

 Search engines display your H1 tag and meta description in the search result.
 Optimize it.
 Include keywords in both the title and the meta description.
 This is where you need to put your copywriting skills to use.
-You’re in competition for clicks from users, so use these fields to try and get more clicks.
+You compete for clicks from users, so use these fields to try and get more clicks.

 Search engines also use this information in their rankings.
 So use keywords early and often.